Cancel anytime

 History and Background

-News Corp B, part of News Corporation, was formed in 2013 following the split of News Corporation into News Corp and 21st Century Fox.
-The original News Corporation was founded by Rupert Murdoch.
-The split aimed to separate the publishing and media businesses from the film and television assets.
+News Corp B was formed in 2013 following the split of News Corporation into News Corp and 21st Century Fox.
+The original News Corporation was founded by Rupert Murdoch in 1979, though its roots trace back to the 1950s with the acquisition of Australian newspapers.
+The split aimed to separate the media and entertainment businesses from the publishing assets.

 Core Business Areas

-- Dow Jones: Publishes news and business information through The Wall Street Journal, Barron's, MarketWatch, and other publications.
+- Dow Jones: A global provider of news and business information, including The Wall Street Journal, Barron's, and MarketWatch.

 Leadership and Structure